 Leaseweb Monitoring Setup

-If your dedicated servers are behind firewall protection, make sure you whitelist the following IP addresses before enabling Leaseweb Monitoring:
+To make use of the Leaseweb Monitoring features, if you have your servers behind firewall protection, make sure you whitelist the following IP addresses:

 In addition, you need to allow ICMP and TCP protocols from the IP Addresses above which are relevant to your location.